Welcome. I’m Joanne.

 I hold a Doctorate in Counselling Psychology from Trinity College Dublin, a Master’s in Humanitarian Action from University College Dublin and a Bachelor of Arts in Psychology and French from Trinity College Dublin.

 I have worked across a range of clinical settings, including primary care, adult mental health, university counselling services and state psychological services for refugees and asylum seekers.
-Currently, I also work with a private adult Autism and ADHD practice, providing neurodiversity-affirmative online assessments for adults across Ireland and the UK.
+Until recently, I also worked with a private adult Autism and ADHD practice, providing neurodiversity-affirmative online assessments for adults across Ireland and the UK.

 Before becoming a psychologist, I worked as an international child protection specialist for humanitarian NGOs and UN agencies in countries including Vietnam, Pakistan, East Timor, Angola, Liberia and Haiti.
 This experience continues to shape my work today, with a key focus on supporting people from diverse backgrounds, including international expatriates and humanitarian workers.